 For a testimony for a documentary series, such is not the case.

-Consider allowing potential customers to view how others have benefited from utilizing your product or service.
+Consider allowing potential customers to view the testimonial videos how others have benefited from utilizing your product or service.
 Prospects may view the client’s journey and what it was like before and after.
 Additionally, this makes the testimony seem more genuine.

 Here’s one of the most popular examples of a testimonial like this.
 Getting 10,000 Subscribers, the flagship product of Growth Tools (formerly Videofruit) founder Bryan Harris, was released in 2016.